IgniteUI/indigo-design-docfx/en/patterns/file-upload.md

 ## Content

 The File Upload Pattern of type Document supports the most common types of content that are usually uploaded or inserted as Documents: CSV, PDF, Presentation, Spreadsheet, and Text.
-Additionally, an Upload and Attach presets are available to provide further flexibility for various appliction scenarios.
+Additionally, an Attach preset is available to provide further flexibility for various appliction scenarios.

 <img class="responsive-img" src="../images/file-upload_content.png" srcset="../images/file-upload_content@2x.png 2x" />